tldraw/tldraw/apps/examples/src/examples/external-dialog/README.md

 ---

-You can make dialogs pop out of the `Tldraw` component by overriding our default styles.
+You can make dialogs pop outside of the `Tldraw` component by overriding our default styles.